 For orders paid for people who are on public assistance, the review is automatically done.
 For other cases, SCU issues a notice to both parties and either one can request a review.

-The adjusted order will go into effect on whichever date is later:
+The adjusted order goes into effect (starts) on whichever date is later:

-- 60 days following the date the adjusted order is issued; or
+- 60 days after the adjusted order is issued; or

-- 24 months after the date of the order under review.
+- 24 months after the date of the order that is under review.

 Either party (but not someone receiving public assistance), or the SCU, may file written objections to the adjusted order with the court.
 The objections must be filed within 35 days after the adjusted order is mailed, and a copy must be provided to the other party, and to the SCU.
 The objections must be made to the court that issued the prior order (family or supreme court).